BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 ### Hash a Serialized Script

 You may recall that a 20-byte OP_HASH160 hash is created through a combination of a SHA-256 hash and a RIPEMD-160 hash.
-Hashing a serialized script takes two more commands: `openssl dgst -sha256 -binary` does the SHA-256 hash and outputs another binary, then `openssl dgst -rmd160` takes that binary stream, does a RIPEMD-160 hash, and then outputs a human-readable hexcode.
+Hashing a serialized script thus takes two commands: `openssl dgst -sha256 -binary` does the SHA-256 hash and outputs a binary to be sent through the pipe, then `openssl dgst -rmd160` takes that binary stream, does a RIPEMD-160 hash, and finally outputs a human-readable hexcode.

 Here's the whole pipe:
 ```